pxxxe/azu/README.md

 # azu

+> **"Go forth and multiply."**

-> **Beta** — Decentralised inference network.
+**Beta** — Decentralised inference network.
 Consumer GPU hardware, pooled.

 Azu splits large language models across a network of independent workers and runs inference as a distributed pipeline.
 A user submits a prompt, the core routes it through sharded layers held by different machines, and the result comes back — no single node needs to hold the full model.

-Payments flow over Solana.
-Workers earn SOL for compute they contribute.
+Payments will flow over Hyperliquid.
+Workers earn HYPE for compute they contribute.
 The platform takes a 20% cut; the rest goes straight to the worker.

 ---